MazinLab/MKIDPipeline/README.md

 The fourth line is the location of the beam map file.
 The fifth line is flag for specifying the data is beam mapped.
 It should almost always be 1.

+2. If the data is a dither stack taken with python ditherScript.py, find the associated .cfg file that ditherScript outputs.
+Then run pythion Dither2HDF.py in /RawDataProcessing.
+For example, python Dither2H5.py ditherStack_1507183126.cfg 0.
+The 0 at the end is how much time to clip from each dither.
+This is usually going to be 0 as ditherScript.py already exludes the time while the image is moving.

+Dither2HDF creates a seperate .h5 file for each dither position.

 Creating HDF5 files from the .bin files
 ----------------------------------------------